NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 member zone's name (via transfer or update), the new instance of the zone MUST be ignored and an error SHOULD be logged.

+## Member zone name clash

+## Member zone removal

 When zones are deleted from a catalog zone, a primary MAY delete the member zone immediately.
 It is up to the secondary nameserver to handle this condition correctly.

-{#zonereset}

-[FIXME: we now have two mechanisms to reset zones and we should bring that back to one at some point.]

-When the `<unique-N>` label of a member zone changes and the zone does not have an epoch property (see (#epochproperty)), all its associated state MUST be reset, including the zone itself.
-This can be relevant for example when zone ownership is changed.
-In that case one does not want the new owner to inherit the metadata.
-Other situations might be resetting DNSSEC state, or forcing a new zone transfer.
-This reset is tied to `<unique-N>` because A simple removal followed by an addition of the member zone would be insufficient for this purpose because it is infeasible for secondaries to track, due to missed notifies or being offline during the removal/addition.

-If an epoch property is present, the steps in (#epochproperty) describe how to signal a zone reset.

-# Migrating zones between catalogs
+## Migrating zones between catalogs

 [FIXME: clarify 2119 status of this and other properties and features.
 MUST?
 SHOULD?
 MAY?
 Because this one has security implications, also clearly note how ownership changes work without coo - namely, removing a member zone from catz A will cause catz B or C or D to pick up the zone on their next refresh. ]